OMIF – Music Industry Initiatives

 Financial statements must be current and dated within six months of the applicant’s fiscal year-end.

-- Internally prepared statements will be accepted for applications requesting $15,000 or less (note: minimum request is $10,000).
+- Internally prepared statements (profit & loss statement and balance sheet) will be accepted for applications requesting $15,000 or less.

-- A minimum of Compilation Engagement Report or Notice-to-Reader financial statements will be accepted for applications requesting more than $15,000 and up to $150,000.
-Financial statements must be prepared and signed by a third party accountant who is a member in good standing of a provincial branch of the Chartered Professional Accountants (CPA).
+- A compilation engagement report must be prepared and signed by an accountant who is a member in good standing of a provincial branch of the Chartered Professional Accountants (CPA).

 - 3.